beatrizvm/beatrizvm.github.io/_pages/about.md

 Science

-- Can statistic modelling help us understand habitat loss and fragmentation in Madagascar, a biodiversity hotspot
+- Can statistic modelling help us understand habitat loss and fragmentation in Madagascar, a biodiversity hotspot?

 <p>
     <span> <b> MSc in Evolution and Systematics</b> </span>